San Francisco Wedding Venue

 Before the festivities begin, brides who want a secluded spot in which to get ready or relax can utilize the lovely Peterson Room on the first floor.
 A lavish private room, it has Oriental rugs and Asian-inspired décor that’s very Zen.

 There are many advantages to planning an event at the Asian Art Museum, but the main one is this: No matter where you hold your celebration, you’re surrounded by beauty.
 The building has so much style and history (not to mention its world-renowned art collection) that you don’t have to add much to make your celebration dazzling.

 CEREMONY, EVENT/RECEPTION & MEETING CAPACITY: The Museum accommodates a maximum of 400 seated or 1,500 standing guests, though not all in one room.
 Samsung Hall and the Loggia hold up to 250 seated guests (225 when including space for a dance area), and up to 350 standing.
 Each Court holds up to 200 seated or 250 standing guests.
-The Galleries may be rented with event spaces.
-Food and beverages are not permitted in the galleries.
+The Galleries may be rented in conjunction with the event spaces.
+Food & beverages are not permitted in the galleries.